Resource page

 What this page is not doing yet.

 It is not ranking Frase, Kit, beehiiv, or any other program.
 It is not using tracked links.
 It is not claiming a product is best.
-Those steps need approval, accepted programs, and stronger support pages.
+Those steps need Andrew approval, accepted programs, and stronger support pages.

 If a brand recommendation cannot stand without the commission, keep it out of the first money path.